Tencent/Forward/doc/en/usages/FAQ_EN.md

 ## cublasLt related errors

 1. Error message like `[TRT] Assertion failed: cublasStatus == CUBLAS_STATUS_SUCCESS \source\rtSafe\cublas\cublasLtWrapper.cpp:279` is almost related to a known cubBLAS LT bug in CUDA 10.2.
 You can fix it either by upgrading to a newer patch version of 10.2, or using the work-around mentioned here.
 Since you're using the API you can use  `config->setTacticSources()`  to disable cuBLAS LT.
 (Refer to [TensorRT Issue 1151](https://github.com/NVIDIA/TensorRT/issues/1151))

+## ONNX-TensorRT related errors

+1. When OnnxBuilder is parsing the ONNX model, it directly calls the `nvonnxparser::createParser` interface provided in the `NvOnnxParser.h`.
+Whether the model can be successfully converted to a TRT engine depends on whether the corresponding TensorRt version can provide the corresponding op support.
+There are some logs related to this problem as below (Refer to [ONNX-TensorRT Issue 401](https://github.com/onnx/onnx-tensorrt/issues/401)):
+    - `[TRT] ModelImporter.cpp:135: No importer registered for op: NonZero.
+Attempting to import as plugin.`

+## pybind11 related errors

+1. When Fwd-Python-Onnx is destructing the OnnxEngine, a segmentation fault will be prompted.
+This problem is caused by the failure of some objects to be initialized successfully when pybind11 calls the C++ API.
+This problem does not affect the inference results, but it is still recommended to save the results locally in time.
+There are some logs related to this problem as below:
+    - `0x00007fffe052dba4 in nvinfer1::plugin::InstanceNormalizationPluginCreator::~InstanceNormalizationPluginCreator() () from /usr/lib64/libnvinfer_plugin.so.7`